ODNZSL/NZSL-signbank/docs/s3_postgres_management_commands.md

 - An AWS profile - eg. `AWS_PROFILE` environment variable set to a pre-configured profile.
 - A Postgres context - eg. `DATABASE_URL` environment variable with target and credentials.

-The commands have common arguments:
+The commands have some common arguments:

 - `--help` or `-h` - emit a Help message showing the available arguments.
 - `--env` - specifies the target environment, eg. `dev`, `uat`, `production`.
 This is used to contruct the name of the